prooph/documentation/event-store-client/blueprints.md

 The demo presented here is meant to be a blueprint for a homegrown implementation.

-We are showing here an OOP apprach.
+We are showing here an OOP approach.
 To start with the bare minimum, we need 4 different things:

 - DomainEvent
 - AggregateRoot